errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 A plugin can be packaged and distributed through pypi.org.
 The errbot plugin system uses entrypoints in setuptools to find available plugins.

-The two entrypoint avialable are
+The two entrypoint available are

 * `errbot.plugins` - normal plugin and flows
 * `errbot.backend_plugins` - backend plugins for collaboration providers